relensing: Reconstructing the mass profile of galaxy clusters from gravitational lensing: Reconstruction method

 In this section we discuss how the different contributions to the penalty function \eqref{eq: penalty function} are defined, and how they contribute to \eqref{eq: system of linear equations}.

-As we described before, the reconstruction method consists on two levels of iterations, where the system of linear equations is computed at the inner level.
-So that when we compute such system of equations, those terms that mess up with the linearity with respect to deflection potential are computed by using the deflection potential from the previous inner iteration.
-For instance, such terms can be considered as constant terms.
-In case that we are at the first inner iteration, we make use of $\psi^{(m-1)}$, with $m\geq 1$ being the current outer iteration.
+As we described before, the reconstruction method consists of two levels of iterations, where the system of linear equations is computed at the inner level.
+So that, when we compute such system of equations, those terms that mess up with the linearity with respect to the deflection potential are computed using the deflection potential from the previous inner iteration.
+In consequence, such terms can be considered as constants during the current inner iteration.
+If we are at the first inner iteration, we make use of $\psi^{(m-1)}$, with $m\geq 1$ being the current outer iteration.